 Samples of skin lesions can be biopsied and examined under a microscope for the presence of cancer.
 A biopsy will also help determine the stage and type of the cancer if it is present.

 The information will be used to guide treatment and make a prognosis.

 Copyright © Nucleus Medical Media, Inc.

-To reduce your chances of getting basal cell carcinoma, take these steps: Avoid spending too much time in the sun.Avoid exposing your skin to the sun between 10:00 AM and 2:00 PM standard time, or 11:00 AM to 3:00 PM daylight saving time.Protect your skin from the sun with clothing.
+To reduce the chance of basal cell carcinoma: Avoid spending too much time in the sun.Avoid exposing your skin to the sun between 10:00 AM and 2:00 PM standard time, or 11:00 AM to 3:00 PM daylight saving time.Protect your skin from the sun with clothing.
 Wear a shirt, sunglasses, and a hat with a broad brim.Use broad-spectrum (UVA and UVB) sunscreens with a sun protection factor (SPF) of 30 or more on skin that will be exposed to the sun.Use a protective lip balm.
-Wear sunglasses with 99% to 100% UV absorption to protect your eyes.Don't use sun lamps or tanning booths.Get regular full-body skin exams by a dermatologist.
+Wear sunglasses with 99-100% UV absorption to protect your eyes.Do not use sun lamps or tanning booths.Get regular full-body skin exams by a dermatologist.
 The doctor will check for moles, freckles, and other growths.

 Alberta Provincial Cutaneous Tumour Team.
 Prevention of skin cancer.
 Edmonton (Alberta): CancerControl Alberta; 2013 Feb.
 27 p.
 (Clinical practice guideline; no. CU-014).
 Available at: http://www.guideline.gov/content.aspx?id=48130#Section420.
 Accessed February 24, 2015.

 Basal cell carcinoma.
 American Academy of Dermatology website.
 Available at: